 - running health clinics and dispatching mobile medical teams to provide care for refugees and Jordanians living in poverty;

 - helping people manage their finances and find legal employment opportunities so they can provide for their families.

-In addition to assisting Syrian refugees in Jordan, we are providing relief to millions of uprooted Syrians inside their war-ravaged country; in neighboring Iraq, Lebanon and Turkey; in Greece and Serbia; and in our 26 resettlement offices in the United States.
+In addition to assisting Syrian refugees in Jordan, we are providing relief to millions of uprooted Syrians inside their war-ravaged country; in neighboring Iraq and Lebanon; in Greece and Serbia; and in our more than 20 resettlement offices in the United States.
 Read more about our global refugee crisis response.

 What still needs to be done?

 The IRC’s work in Jordan is needed now more than ever as the country struggles to accommodate the influx of desperate refugees.
 We pledge to put the needs of those most affected by crisis at the forefront of our efforts and to achieve measurable improvements in health, safety, education, and economic wellbeing.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

 We will continue to support Syrians who have fled their war-torn home, with a particular focus on ensuring the health and safety of women and girls.
 We will also continue to help vulnerable Jordanian communities that are opening their doors to these refugees.